20 Weird and Unique Things to do in NYC, USA (The Ultimate Guide)

 Now I know you’re probably thinking you can buy ice cream anywhere in the city and what’s so unusual about that, right?
 Wrong!

-Chinatown Ice Cream Factory has become one of the best-known purveyors of the frozen treat due to its diverse and experimental selection of flavours.
-Try the wasabi for a truly unique flavour sensation or the peanut butter for something a little safer and absolutely delicious.
+Chinatown Ice Cream Factory has become one of the best-known purveyors of the frozen treat due to its diverse and experimental selection of flavors.
+Try the wasabi for a truly unique flavor sensation or the peanut butter for something a little safer and absolutely delicious.